 Philosophical examination of issues raised by the religious impulse in man.
 536. Philosophy of Mind (3) Prerequisite: Three upper division units in philosophy.
 Analysis of the concept of mind, intention, behavior, etc. Developments generated by works of such philosophers as Wittgenstein, Wisdom, and Ryle.
-537. Philosophy of Science (3) Prerequisite: Six units in philosophy.

-The basic concepts and methods underlying contemporary scientific thought.
+537. Philosophy of Science (3) The basic concepts and methods underlying contemporary scientific thought.
 Contributions of the special sciences to a view of the universe as a whole.

-541. History of Aesthetics (3)

-Prerequisite: Philosophy 101, 102 or 103.
+541. History of Aesthetics (3) Prerequisite: Philosophy 101, 102 or 103.